Federal impeachment in the United States: Debate regarding impeachable officials

 The Constitution gives Congress the authority to impeach and remove "The President, Vice President, and all civil Officers of the United States" upon a determination that such officers have engaged in treason, bribery, or other high crimes and misdemeanors.
 The Constitution does not articulate who qualifies as a "civil officer of the United States".

 Federal judges are subject to impeachment.
-In fact, 15 of 20 officers impeached, and all eight officers removed after Senate trial, have been judges.
+In fact, 15 of 21 officers impeached, and all eight officers removed after Senate trial, have been judges.
 The most recent impeachment effort against a Supreme Court justice that resulted in a House of Representatives investigation was against Associate Justice William O. Douglas.
 In 1970, Representative Gerald R. Ford (R-MI), who was then House minority leader, called for the House to impeach Douglas.
 However, a House investigation led by Congressman Emanuel Celler (D-NY) determined that Ford's allegations were baseless.
 According to Professor Joshua E. Kastenberg at the University of New Mexico, School of Law, Ford and Nixon sought to force Douglas off the Court in order to cement the "Southern strategy" as well as to provide cover for the invasion of Cambodia.

 Within the executive branch, any "principal officer" appointed by the president, including a head of an agency such as a Secretary, Administrator, or Commissioner, is a "civil officer of the United States" subject to impeachment.
-At the opposite end of the spectrum, lesser functionaries, such as federal civil service employees, do not exercise "significant authority", and are not appointed by the president or an agency head.
-These employees do not appear to be subject to impeachment, though that may be a matter of allocation of House floor debate time by the Speaker, rather than a matter of law.
+There has, however, been debate as to whether Congress may impeach a lower-level officer.
+Archibald Maclaine, a delegate to the North Carolina ratifying convention, stated, “[i]t appears to me ... the most horrid ignorance to suppose that every officer, however trifling his office, is to be impeached for every petty offense ...
+I hope every gentleman ... must see plainly that impeachments cannot extend to inferior officers of the United States.”
+On the other hand, Supreme Court Justice Joseph Story wrote, “all officers of the United States [] who hold their appointments under the national government, whether their duties are executive or judicial, in the highest or in the lowest departments of the government, with the exception of officers in the army and navy, are properly civil officers within the meaning of the constitution, and liable to impeachment.”